 Coconut oil comes from pressing the meat of the coconut plant and has been used in Asia, South America and other continents for centuries.
 Interestingly, according to the Guardian, in the 1940s it was the main source of non-dairy fat in the US diet until it was replaced by vegetable oils.
 Concerns about its high saturated fat content emerged in the middle of the last century and are well publicised today, even as it is making a come-back among the new ‘clean eating’ set.

-Health authorities and the diet industry are keen to point out that it is very high in saturated fat (the type that is most bad for us), in fact, it contains more saturated fat than butter or lard.
-According to Wikipedia it is 91% saturated fat.
+Health authorities and the diet industry are keen to point out that it is very high in saturated fat (the type that is mostly bad for us), in fact, it contains more saturated fat than butter or lard – around 90%.

 However!
 As with most things, not all saturated fats are created equal.
 It is thought by the pro-coconut oil lobby that coconut oil has a slightly different molecular make-up than other saturated fats and could be of help in lowering cholesterol, weight loss and other health benefits.

-From a purely foodie point of view, coconut oil is a great tasting, natural plant based fat that is solid at room temperature, making it a great ingredient in some desserts.
-A favorite of mine is using it to holding together avocado based desserts when they come out of the freezer.
+From a pure foodie point of view, coconut oil is a great tasting, natural plant-based fat that is solid at room temperature, making it a great ingredient in some desserts.
+A favourite of mine is using it to holding together wholefood desserts when they come out of the freezer.